lisp-mirror/clcon/doc/user-manual.md

 Multiline commands
 ------------------
-To type in multiline command, separated lines with `Control-Return` instead of just `Return`.
+To type in multiline command, separated lines with `Shift-Return` instead of just `Return`.
 Clcon currently have no smart parser which could determine end of the command automatically.
 Pressing `Return` sends current command to interpreter.
 If this is an unfinished Lisp command, error would show up with the debugger.